-Not only does this trap the water in, but it also improves your soil texture with minimal effort, reduces the amount of weeds growing through and quite importantly, makes the garden looks much tidier.
+Not only does this trap the water in, but it also improves your soil texture with minimal effort, reduces the number of weeds growing through and quite importantly, makes the garden looks much tidier.

 4. Add colour to your garden with flowers